ShuhuaGao/WPF-Examples/StyletStarter/doc/readme.md

 ----------
 # 2. *StyletStarter.Wpf* project
 To avoid writing boilerplate code, we use the template provided by *Stylet* to generate a new WPF project.
 The instructions are documented on [Quick Start page](https://github.com/canton7/Stylet/wiki/Quick-Start).
-Recall that we are targeting .Net Core, a natural choice particually in 2020.
+Recall that we are targeting .Net Core, a natural choice particularly in 2020.

 ## 2.0 Add a .Net Core WPF project
 In VS, right click the Solution "StyletStarter" and choose "Open in Terminal".
 An integrated terminal window is opened inside VS. Following the above instructions, first type the following command to install the *stylet* template